My Happiness (Powderfinger song)

 "My Happiness" is a song by Australian rock band Powderfinger.
-It was released via record label Universal Music Australia in August 2000 as the first single from the band's fourth album, Odyssey Number Five.
+It was released through Universal Music Australia in August 2000 as the first single from the band's fourth album, Odyssey Number Five.
 Powderfinger frontman Bernard Fanning wrote the lyrics for "My Happiness" as a reflection on the time the band spent touring to promote their work, and the loneliness that came as a result.
 It was inspired by his love of gospel and soul music.
 The rest of the band are co-credited with Fanning for composing the track.
 Despite its melancholy mood, "My Happiness" is considered by many to be a love song, a suggestion Fanning regards as mystifying.

 "My Happiness" is Powderfinger's highest charting single; it peaked at number four on the Australian ARIA Singles Chart, number seven on the New Zealand Singles Chart, and number 23 on the US Modern Rock Tracks chart—the first Powderfinger song to do so, making it their most successful single in the US.
-In June 2020, the song was certified 5× Platinum in Australia.
-It won an ARIA Award and an APRA Award and topped the Triple J Hottest 100 in 2000 as well as coming 27th in the Triple J Hottest 100 of All Time in 2009.
+The song was certified septuple platinum in Australia, denoting sales and streaming units of at least 490,000.
+It won an ARIA Award and an APRA Award and topped the Triple J Hottest 100 in 2000 as well as coming in at number 27 on the Triple J Hottest 100 of All Time in 2009.
+In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "My Happiness" was ranked number 31.
+In 2025, the song was voted sixth on the Triple J Hottest 100 of Australian Songs.

 "My Happiness" was highly praised by critics, with even negative reviews of Odyssey Number Five noting it as a highlight, especially for its catchy chorus.
 One of the highlights of Powderfinger's United States tour with Coldplay was a performance of "My Happiness" on the Late Show with David Letterman; they were only the fourth Australian act to appear on the show.

-In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "My Happiness" was ranked number 31.
-In 2025 the song was voted 6th in the Triple J Hottest 100 of Australian Songs.